 1.5.8.5 Hardware for structured test running of services in the domain of the Specific Invitation.

-1.5.8.6 The price of the added item shall be determined in negotiations between the Administrator of the Tender and the Winning Supplier, with attention to the price of the item or service in Israel or abroad, the Manufacturer’s price, and other manufacturers’ price lists, weighting the terms of services relevant to the Tender and the nature and use of the item.
+1.5.8.6 The price of the added item shall be determined in negotiations between the Administrator of the Tender and the Winning Supplier, with attention to the price of the item or service in Israel or abroad, the Manufacturer’s price list, and other manufacturers’ price lists, weighting the terms of services relevant to the Tender and the nature and use of the item.

-1.5.8.7 Procurement of items added during the Term of the Contract shall not exceed, cumulatively, 20 percent of procurements conducted through the Specific Invitation.
+1.5.8.7 The extent of procurement of items added during the Term of the Contract shall not exceed, cumulatively, 20 percent of procurements conducted through the Specific Invitation.

 1.5.9 Information processing and security and cyber defense in services